Liberty Cap Rock Climbing

 The stone is bullet hard Half Dome granodiorite.
 With it's many splitter cracks and huge corners, Liberty cap tends to be very cam friendly on most of the routes.
 The summit offers a 360 degree view of little yosemite valley, Mt.
 Starking, and the huge S. face of Half dome.

 A large diagonal approach ledge is gained at the far left end of the base.
 Great care is necessary along this ledge especially if you are shuttling gear.
 Many spots along the way are loose.

 There is a rappel anchor located at the start of the SW face route.
 A 2 rope rappel to an intermediate anchor on the face , then another 2 rope rappel to the ground brings you to the base directly under the middle of the wall.
 Another option is to haul from these anchors if you fix 2 ropes down to the ground for your ascent.

-Classic Climbing Routes in Liberty Cap
+Classic Climbing Routes at Liberty Cap